Biodiversity

 To ensure the sustainable utilization of living resources, the Asahi Kasei Group gives due consideration to reducing the impact of our business activities on biodiversity, and we have established guidelines for the preservation of biodiversity.
 Based on these guidelines, we have been working to understand the relationship between our business activities and biodiversity since 2010.
 In order to promote business activity mindful of biodiversity, we are working to raise awareness among personnel by various means including our ESH education program.

-The 30by30 Biodiversity Alliance was established by members of interested companies, local governments, and organizations in April 2022 in order to advance initiatives to gain OECM certification for areas safeguarded as company green spaces or under similar designations, with the aim of achieving the 30by30 target.
-We have joined the Alliance and are pursuing pilot projects for certification.
+Asahi Kasei has joined the 30by30 Biodiversity Alliance1 which was established by members of interested companies, local governments, and organizations in April 2022 in order to advance initiatives to gain OECM2 certification for areas safeguarded as company green spaces or under similar designations with the aim of achieving the 30by30 target.
+Asahi Woods of Life in Fuji City, Shizuoka Prefecture, was certified as a “Site in Harmony with Nature”3 in the first half of 2023.

 Investigation of impact on biodiversity by procurement